IT22052124/SPM/README.md

 ----------------------------------------------------

-Happy coding and thank you for using SPM!
+Happy coding and thank you for using iShop!
 For any inquiries or further assistance, please refer to the project issues or contact the maintainers.